edwardbaleni/edwardbaleni.github.io/src/content/education/bachelors.md

 ---
-institution: "University of Example"
+institution: "University of Cape Town"
-degree: "Bachelor of Science"
+degree: "Bachelors of Science in Computer Science and Mathematical Statistics"
-dateStart: "01/01/2018"
+dateStart: "02/01/2018"
-dateEnd: "12/31/2021"
+dateEnd: "11/01/2021"
 ---

-Voluptatem est quaerat voluptas praesentium ipsa dolorem dignissimos nulla ratione distinctio quae maiores eligendi nostrum?
-Quibusdam, debitis voluptatum, lorem ipsum dolor.
-Sit amet consectetur adipisicing elit.
-Iure illo neque tempora.